The Wagatha Christie libel case: a timeline

 In the judgement, released online on the Courts and Tribunals Judiciary website, Mrs Justice Steyn said it was “likely” that Vardy’s then-agent, Caroline Watt, “undertook the direct act” of passing the information to The Sun newspaper.

 “Nonetheless,” the ruling continued, “the evidence... clearly shows, in my view, that Mrs Vardy knew of and condoned this behaviour, actively engaging in it by directing Ms Watt to the private Instagram account, sending her screenshots of Mrs Rooney's posts, drawing attention to items of potential interest to the press, and answering additional queries raised by the press via Ms Watt.”

 Mrs Justice Steyn said she accepted that Rooney’s post, in which she accused Vardy of leaking stories to a tabloid newspaper, was “substantially true” and “a matter of public interest” due to “the undesirable practice of information (in the nature of mere gossip) about celebrities’ private lives being disclosed to the press by trusted individuals”.

 However, the legal costs for each side are expected to be upwards of £1m, and even the winner will only recover about 70% of their legal bill, leaving them with around £300,000 still to pay, media lawyer, Jonathan Coad, told the BBC.

-The two women, who became friends through their footballer husbands, Wayne Rooney and Jamie Vardy, have been at loggerheads over a series of leaks to The Sun.
+The two women, who became friends through their footballer husbands, Wayne Rooney and Jamie Vardy, were at loggerheads over a series of leaks to The Sun.

-The case is “a modern-day whodunnit”, said Bethany Minelle at Sky News, “complete with warring celebrities, alleged betrayal, social media traction and perhaps the most famous ellipses of the last century”.
+The case was “a modern-day whodunnit”, said Bethany Minelle at Sky News, “complete with warring celebrities, alleged betrayal, social media traction and perhaps the most famous ellipses of the last century”.